Serbian traditional clothing: Serbia

-In Serbia, Serb folk dress are divided into several groups: Dinaric, Morava, Pannonian, and Vardar styles, all of which can also be placed under regional groups such as: Northern Serbia (which mostly includes Vojvodina), Central Serbia, Eastern Serbia, Western Serbia, and Southern Serbia (which mostly includes Kosovo and Metohija).
+In Serbia, Serb folk dress are divided into several groups: Dinaric, Morava, Pannonian, and Vardar styles, all of which can also be placed under regional groups such as: Northern Serbia (which mostly includes Vojvodina), Central Serbia, Southern and Eastern Serbia and Western Serbia.

 Northern Serbia

 The Serb folk dress of Northern Serbia, or Vojvodina, are part of the Pannonian style.
 As part of a cultural zone with Croatia, Hungary and Romania, the attire has likeness to those in adjacent Croatian, Hungarian, Romanian provinces (there are also some small Bunjevac, German, Slovakian, and Rusyn cultural influences in areas where those minorities live).
 They also take some small influences from the Morava, and Dinaric styles.

 Vojvodina

 The fertile Plain of Vojvodina provided not only grain, but also abundantly provided raw materials for making human clothing.
 The Pannonian climate, with long and hot summers and very harsh and windy winters, also conditioned the way of its inhabitants.
 The main raw materials for the production of the old Serbian costume were vegetable fibers of mullet, flax and cotton.
 In addition to vegetable fibers, wool, lamb and sheep fur were used for winter clothing, which was favored by basic industries.

 19th century clothing made in domestic handicrafts was of simple design.
 Basic linen was characterized by straight-cut pieces of clothing, the width of which was molded to the body by folding fabrics.
 By adopting more sophisticated tailoring in upper garments, which came to Serbian costume through the influence of urban and central and western European fashion, especially Viennese, sewing of such costume was left to the tailors.
 Village dressmakers introduced new fashion elements into folk costume, which influenced and contributed to the rapid loss of Serbian folk costume in Vojvodina.

 The old Serbian costume in Vojvodina was formed over a long period of time, and in its features contain traces of past epochs as well as traces of received influences from other peoples with whom Serbs lived in ethnically mixed settlements.
 Srem has elements of central Balkan and Dinaric attire, Bačka and Banat have central European influences and styles, especially from the Baroque.

 During the 19th century, men's clothing in summer and winter was made up of linen-colored white clothing, which is so characteristic with wide linen pants and shirts.
 Some pleated skirts were worn with them in some villages of northern Bačka and northern and central Banat.
 Over white clothing, men wore a black štofani vest or a velvet vest.
 In the spring and autumn, wool coats called doroc and raincoats were worn.
 Already in the second half of the 19th century, the men's folk costumes were accompanied by short or below the waist coats called bena, bekeš, and jankel.